Celebration of Student Research and Creative Endeavors

 For platform talks or performances

 You will have 15 minutes for talks and 5 minutes for questions.
-Oral talks and performances/demonstrations will be presented using PowerPoint presentations or video formats compatible with the IBM computer available in the technology cart in the classroom.
+Oral talks and performances/demonstrations will be presented using PowerPoint presentations or video formats compatible with the technology cart/computer podim in the assigned room.
 If you have questions, please email us at osr@appstate.edu.

 For poster presentations